Apperley Bridge: Education

 There are no schools operating in Apperley Bridge itself, though to the north of the village is Woodhouse Grove School, originally founded as an all-boys school for the sons of Methodist ministers and now a fee paying private day and boarding school.
 Greengates Primary Academy, operated by Delta Trust, is located to the south of the village in Greengates and is the main primary school for Apperley Bridge.
 The nearest secondary school is Immanuel College in Idle.

 Sport

 Apperley Bridge's sports (cricket) ground is on Apperley Lane north of the old Apperley Bridge and there are other sports grounds or playing fields close by between the canal and river.

-The section known as Rawdon meadows provides the training ground and facilities for Bradford City FC.
+The section known as Rawdon meadows provides the training ground and facilities for Bradford City A.F.C.

 Transport

 The Leeds and Liverpool Canal runs east west through Apperley Bridge but its use is by pleasure craft.